 Skirting Around Broken Top to the Soda Creek Trail

-Its tempting to spend a lot of time in the Green Lakes area, which many people do and then backtrack the way they came.
+It’s tempting to spend a lot of time in the Green Lakes area, which many people do, and then backtrack the way they came.
 But to complete this loop, you still have a lot of hiking and lots to see.

-To continue on, you’ll be taking the Broken Top Trail, which continues to climb and skirts the south side of Broken Top Mountain.
-This is also the section mostly likely to still have snow (highest elevation of the hike).
-This part of the trail has spectacular views, South Sister, Broken Top, and Mount Bachelor, you’ll have constant photo ops and part of why making this loop hike is so worth it.
+To continue, you’ll be taking the Broken Top Trail, which continues to climb and skirts the south side of Broken Top Mountain.
+This is also the section most likely to still have snow, due to its high elevation.

-The trail gradually begins to level out and you’ll soon be gliding through meadows and heading downhill.
+The trail gradually begins to level out, and you’ll soon be gliding through meadows and heading downhill.

 Following Soda Creek Through Magnificent Meadows

-Look for the intersection with the Soda Creek Trail as it will be the long last leg of the journey.
+Look for the intersection with the Soda Creek Trail, as it will be the last leg of the journey.
 This section is dominated by the meadows, magnificent and seemingly endless.
-During most parts of the season when this hike is open, the wildflowers are abundant and breathless.

-Have patience during this gradual descending leg of the hike.
-Its long and meandering.
-After ~9 miles you’ll start to play the mind game of ‘how much further’, and the last ~2 mile of the hike are somewhat volcanic and dry.
+After ~9 miles, you’ll start to play the mind game of ‘how much further’, and the last ~2 miles of the hike are somewhat volcanic and dry.

 After ~12.5 miles (plus another 2.5 if you did the Moraine Lake optional spur), you’ll be back where you started at the Green Lakes trailhead, having just completed one of the signature loop hikes around Bend.